 If you are arrested for domestic violence, you may choose to post bail in order to earn your release from jail.
-This article explains how that process works, the cost of bail related to your crimes and similar details you might want to ask your Vista domestic violence attorney.
+This article explains how that process works, the cost of bail for domestic violence and similar details you might want to ask your domestic violence attorney in Vista.

 Most of the time when police are called in for domestic violence, they end up arresting someone -sometimes they even arrest both parties.
 If there is sufficient evidence that domestic violence occurred, the prosecutor will generally press charges even if the other person does not wish to do so.
 That’s why it is so important to speak with a domestic violence attorney in Vista as soon as you are arrested.

-If traumatic condition occurred to the victim, then the arrest is for felony domestic violence and the bail is $50,000.
-An additional $50,000 bail will be added if the victim suffered great bodily injury.
+The more serious a crime is in San Diego, the higher the bail and domestic violence bail is particularly high because it is a crime that involves family members.
+If traumatic condition occurred to the victim, then the arrest is a felony and this level of domestic violence bail is $50,000.
+Domestic violence bail will cost an additional $50,000 if the victim suffered great bodily injury.
 Many times, however, prosecutors choose to charge a felony arrest for domestic violence as a misdemeanor.
-Additionally, if you violated an existing stay away order, you may have an additional $10,000, $20,000 or $40,000 in bail.
+Additionally, if you violated an existing stay away order, you may have an additional $10,000, $20,000 or $40,000 in bail for your domestic violence charge.

-If you have been charged with any type of spousal abuse and have any questions, please call Vista domestic violence lawyer Peter M. Liss at (760) 643-4050.
+If you have been charged with any type of spousal abuse and have any questions, please call Peter M. Liss, a top domestic violence attorney in Vista, at (760) 643-4050.

 Creative Commons Image by Randy Heinitz